Sebsebzen/Fastapi-Auth-Boilerpalte/README.md

 # FastAPI + SQLModel + Alembic

-FastAPI boilerplate that uses SQLAlchemy, Postgres, Alembic, and Docker.
+FastAPI Auth boilerplate that uses SQLAlchemy, Postgres, Alembic, and Docker.

 ## Want to use this project?

-Add missing environment varialbles to `.env` file in `fastapi` folder
+Add missing environment variables to `.env` file in `fastapi` folder

 ```sh
 MAILGUN_API_KEY=<mailgun-api-key>